Every Census Used To Count Citizens & Non Citizens

 The U.S. census has always included all residents, including both legal and illegal immigrants who are not U.S. citizens, and even slaves when slavery was legal.
 But how many residents are citizens has also been counted throughout U.S. history, as far back as the fourth U.S. census in 1820.

 Until 1950, all respondents were asked to report whether each person being counted was a U.S. citizen.
-From 1960 to 2000, the citizenship question was demoted to the “long form” census questionnaire that went only to 1 in 6 households, and from then it was only included in the American Community Survey which samples merely 3.5 million households.
+From 1960 to 2000, the citizenship question was demoted to the “long form” census questionnaire that went only to 1 in 6 households, and from then on it was only included in the American Community Survey which samples merely 3.5 million households.

 Secretary Ross anticipated these objections, pointing out in his 8-page statement that on the contrary, there’s plenty of evidence that the citizenship question has no effect on response rates.

-Perhaps opponents of Trump should take solace in how he isn’t ordering a census like the one used by the Roman Empire at the time of Christ.
+Perhaps opponents of Donald Trump should take solace in how he isn’t ordering a census like the one used by the Roman Empire at the time of Christ.
 The Roman census required everyone to return to their home city to be counted, and today that rule would have the bonus effect of deporting many millions of illegal aliens.